Gotham-AvidCoder/ExtractCSVFilestoBase64Encode/README.md

-# SAP PI java Mapping with Attachments - 2
+# Extraction of csv files from Email and creation of xml with csv Files as base64 encoded Strings

-SAP PI Java Mapping - Extract csv files from the mail and attach them to xml file as base64 encoded files
+Email Client (csv Files) --> SAP PI --> SAP ECC

 1. Read all the .csv file attachments from the incoming email
 2. Convert the .csv files to base64 encoded Strings